 was Toronto’s only internationally acclaimed academic and during his time here the Drawing Room at The Grange was the epicentre of Toronto’s intellectual and political elite.
 One visitor of note (less to the Smiths but more to us) was the young Algernon Blackwood who back in England became, “one of the most prolific writers of ghost stories in the history of the genre”.
 There are some claims that he worked here as Smith's assistant, but this is not the case although he did become good friends with Smith’s personal secretary and later biographer, Arnold Haultain.
 Another visitor from England was the constitutional theorist Albert Venn Dicey who remarked,

 Here (at The Grange) one is suddenly set down in an old English house, surrounded by grounds, with old four-poster beds, old servants, all English, and English hosts… An English mansion in some English county.

-Aside from taking an active role in the civil and political reform of Canada, Smith was also the President of the Toronto Lawn Tennis Club and had a grass court laid out at The Grange.
-The Smiths also built several cottages behind the house for the gardeners and servants.
-Goldwin lived in domestic bliss with Harriet for 35 years.
-In his memoirs written from his desk in the library, he recalled,
+Aside from taking an active role in the civil and political reform of Canada, Smith was also the President of the Toronto Lawn Tennis Club and had a grass court laid out at his home.
+He also built several cottages behind the house for the gardeners and servants.
+He and Harriet lived here in domestic bliss for 35-years.
+From his desk in the library, he recalled,

 The Grange at Toronto with its lawn and its old elms, is the counterpart in style and surroundings of a little English mansion.
 It is the only specimen of the kind that I happen to have seen on this side of the Atlantic… The great elms are a special feature of the place… In summer, only chimes were wanting to make me fancy that I was in England.